adambard/learnxinyminutes-docs/python.html.markdown

 bool(4)     # => True
 bool(-6)    # => True

-# Using boolean logical operators on ints casts them to booleans for evaluation, but their non-cast value is returned
+# Using boolean logical operators on ints casts them to booleans for evaluation,
-# Don't mix up with bool(ints) and bitwise and/or (&,|)
+# but their non-cast value is returned.
+Don't mix up with bool(ints) and bitwise
+# and/or (&,|)
 bool(0)     # => False
 bool(2)     # => True
 0 and 2     # => 0